TonyIvchenko/playground/src/facemesh/README.md

 python main.py
 ```

 Then open `http://127.0.0.1:8080` and allow camera access.
-The page captures video frames in the browser and updates the mesh continuously on the live camera stream.
+The page captures fresh video frames in the browser and updates the mesh continuously on the live camera stream.